romenrg/romenrg.github.com/source/_posts/2018-12-29-what-makes-a-great-software-engineer.markdown

 There are skills that often have a higher impact on success than technical knowledge.
 The so-called "soft" skills (or [core skills](https://github.com/romenrg/evergreen-skills-developers#core-skills-aka-soft-skills)) are crucial for any software developer: being able to communicate properly (via email, chat or face-to-face), sharing knowledge with coworkers, engaging in constructive discussions...

-Every day more relevant voices in the industry are raising concerns about his.
+Every day more relevant voices in the industry are raising concerns about this.
 Sam Altman recently shared his [hiring priorities](https://twitter.com/sama/status/981690839280771073?lang=en): values first, aptitude second, specific skills third.
 Buffer is also a very innovative company in this area, with a [culture-fit-based hiring process](https://open.buffer.com/hiring-process/), where "soft" skills play a key role.

 ### But there is also technical evergreen knowledge